-Significant exploration potential remains at depth in the southern portion of the CV Project property and at all depths in the portion of the property north and east of the existing Silver Peak operation.
+Significant exploration potential remains at depth at the CV Project property and at all depths in the portion of the property north and east of the existing Silver Peak operation.
 Under the terms of the Agreement, SLB will be responsible for any future exploration work on the property.